Meet the Board Members

 Treasurer - Breanne Schwarz

 Breanne has been on the Texas Sculpture Association board since 2015, serving as President from 2017-2022.
-She received her MFA from The University of Dallas in 2024, and has over twenty-five years foundry experience, earning her title as a master mold maker.
+She received her MFA from The University of Dallas in 2024, and has over fifteen years foundry experience, earning her title as a master mold maker.
 Breanne’s work examines human relationships through a surrealist lens and her preferred materials include ceramics, resin, and bronze.

 Parliamentarian - Michael Scogin